-By donating before a disaster hits, you’re helping by ensuring ADRA is in the best position so that we’re ready to help right away.
+By donating before a disaster hits, you’re ensuring ADRA is in the best position so that we’re ready to help right away.
 Our work includes not only immediate disaster relief, but also longer-term recovery and disaster risk reduction activities.

 The Indonesian tsunami has washed away thousands of homes, forcing people to rely on resettlement camps.

 Cyclone Gita rocked Tonga in February 2018, causing nearly $190 million USD of damage.

 Emma Makanda is a widow and sole guardian of her two grandchildren.
 On March 7, heavy rain and strong winds began pounding Emma’s village in Malawi, and within hours houses were falling down.
 She and her two grandchildren ran into the shelter of their home where they huddled in the corner.
 And Emma watched as one side of her house fell down.

 The floods have completely changed the course of Emma’s life.
 Her maize garden, which was her hope for feeding her family, is destroyed, leaving her with no source of food for the coming months.
 “I don’t know what to do next as I have nothing; no food at home and no shelter,” Emma says.